Rockland Township, Berks County, Pennsylvania: History

 Rockland Township was organized in 1758.
-Prior to that it was a part of Oley.
+Prior to then, it was a part of Oley, Pennsylvania.
 It took its name from the numerous rocks it contains.
 Boulders thirty feet long, fifteen feet wide and fifteen feet high may be seen.
 Certain collections of rocks are known as Shott's Head and Guinther's Head.
 Near the latter there is a succession of rocks one hundred twenty feet long.
 This is the watershed of the township and from this point the water is drained south, east and west.

-The early settlers were Germans, who migrated northward from Oley.
-In 1842 a part of this township was taken and annexed to Pike.
+The township's early settlers were Germans, who migrated northward from Oley.
+In 1842, a part of the township was annexed to Pike.

-Sacony and Beaver Creeks have for many years turned mills of various kinds.
-Grim's mill on the Sacony has been remodeled recently and now does the grinding by an up-to-date process.
-Rohrbach's mill was destroyed by fire some time ago, and has not been rebuilt.
-Roth's mill is near Dryville and Keller's in the western part of the township.
+Sacony and Beaver Creeks have been a source for power generation of various mills in Rockland Township and surrounding areas.
+Grim's Mill on the Sacony has been remodeled.
+Rohrbach's Mill in the western section of the township, was destroyed by fire and has not been rebuilt.

-On the Sacony was also located the "Sally Ann" charcoal furnace.
-It was built in 1811, and was operated until 1879.
-The Rockland Forges were operated for more than seventy years.
-General Daniel Udree operated one with Hessians and Redemptioners.
+Sally Ann Charcoal Furnace, which was built in 1811 and operated until 1879, was also based on the Sacony.
+Rockland Forges, which operated for over 70 years; General Daniel Udree operated one with Hessians and Redemptioners.

-On Beaver Creek was manufactured paper and birch oil.
-A kind of clay has been found from which chinaware is made.
-A pottery was also operated in the vicinity.
-A granite, very much like Vermont granite, is found near New Jerusalem.
+On Beaver Creek, a paper and birch oil manufacturer was propelled by the creek, and manufactured a form of clay used in the manufacturing of porcelain china.
+A pottery operated in the vicinity.
+A granite manufacturer, similar to that of Vermont granite, is located in New Jerusalem, near the township.
 There is a marble saw mill on the Sacony near Grim's mill, where large blocks of marble are sawed into desirable sizes.
 It has been in operation since 1864.
 None of the early mines are now in operation.

-The Sally Ann Furnace Complex was added to the National Register of Historic Places in 1976.
+In 1976, Sally Ann Furnace Complex, located in the township, was added to the National Register of Historic Places.